User & Security DDL¶

 Use the following DDL commands to manage roles in the system:

-Use the following command to use a role within a user session:
+Use the following command to activate a primary role or secondary roles within a user session:

 Access Control Management¶